 Cover It Up

-Dust and dirt are inevitable, but they don’t have to fly everywhere as the drills and hammers plug away.
+Dust and dirt are inevitable when home remodeling, but they don’t have to fly everywhere as the drills and hammers plug away.
 As it happens, it is possible to direct both into one place and then pick it up and throw it in the trash.
 How comes the cry?
 Well, with polythene sheets like the ones on the TV show Dexter.
 You may not be a serial killer, but you can still cover the house with plastic sheets to limit the damage.
 After a day’s work, simply take them down, roll them up, and dispose of them legitimately.

 While builders and designers occupy the space, there is always going to be clutter.
-So, the trick is to get them out of the property ASAP, but the job needs finishing first.
+So, the trick when home remodeling is to get them out of the property ASAP, but the job needs finishing first.
 It’s for this reason OCD homeowners turn to The Renovation Company for help.
 According to their site, the firm can complete whole home renovations in six weeks or less.
 That’s a shockingly low number of 180 days, give or take a couple of days.
 Of course, the speed depends on the project, but they pretty guarantee a quick turn around.
 For a second opinion, get quotes from competing businesses and compare.

 Talk To The Contractor